Azure/Hadoop-Migrations/docs/storm/migration-approach.md

 1. To display the Storm UI, open a web browser to https://CLUSTERNAME.domain.net/stormui.
 Replace CLUSTERNAME with the name of your cluster.

-2. Under Topology Summary, select the wordcount entry in the Name column.
+2. Under Topology Summary, select one of the jobs , in this case the wordcount entry in the Name column.
 Information about the topology is displayed.

 ![image](https://user-images.githubusercontent.com/7907123/123391245-18a4cc80-d59c-11eb-95fe-26229acb3f07.png)